Complementary Health Approaches

-- A study in older women showed that those with higher dietary intakes of monounsaturated fatty acids (the kind found in olive and canola oils) had slower cognitive decline.
+- A study in older women showed that those with higher dietary intakes of monounsaturated fatty acids (the kind found in olive oil) had slower cognitive decline.
 Other types of fatty acids were not associated with faster or slower cognitive decline in this study.

 - NIH-sponsored studies currently in progress are investigating the possible value of mindfulness meditation in older adults who have both cognitive impairment and anxiety or depression.